-What I find fascinating is that my son, who has a visual impairment that makes it hard for his brain to understand what his eyes are seeing, will catch me checking my phone instead of watching Paw Patrol, and he will swipe out his hand to hit mine.
+What I find fascinating is that my son, who has a visual impairment that makes it hard for his brain to understand what his eyes are seeing, will catch me checking my phone instead of watching the show, and he will swipe out his hand to hit mine.
 If he could talk, I know he’d be saying, “Mom, seriously!
 What are you doing?
 Pay attention to me.
-We’re supposed to be watching Paw Patrol and enjoying this together.”
-(Here he is dressed as Ryder for Halloween.)
+We’re supposed to be playing this game together.”

 I’ve made a concerted effort lately to not check my phone while I spend time with my son after work.
 From the time he wakes up from his nap to the time when we finally turn off his light at night to go to sleep, I have maybe four hours of awake time to spend with him.
 (That number decreases on those nights when I cook dinner—even though my husband is a far better cook.)
 Some of that time is spent feeding my son dinner and cleaning up the kitchen; some of it is spent giving him a bath; and some of it is spent on our bedtime routine of getting into pajamas, giving him his nighttime medicine, doing his breathing treatment with him, reading him a book, singing him songs, and then finally giving him his final cuddles before the lights go out.
 It’s not a lot of time to spend with him each day in the grand scheme of things, so I have resolved to focus on him and set him as my priority in those hours.